-‘General Hospital’ Monday Spoilers: Jax Finds Himself In An Awkward Position
+'General Hospital' Monday Spoilers: Jax Finds Himself In An Awkward Position

 During Monday's episode of General Hospital, spoilers from a new preview reveal that Jax will find himself in an uncomfortable position.
 Valentin will show up and have a question for him, and it will definitely put him on the spot.

-ABC shared the General Hospital sneak peek for the January 25 episode related to this.
-Valentin will show up at Jax’s front door and claim that he was “nowhere in the neighborhood” and decided to pop by for a visit.
+ABC shared the sneak peek for the January 25 episode related to this.
+Valentin will show up at Jax's front door and claim that he was "nowhere in the neighborhood" and decided to pop by for a visit.

 Jax will make it clear that his visitor is never welcome to simply stop by the house, ever.
 These two men have never been on good terms, and that's definitely the case now that Nina is with Jax.